ray-project/rayfed/docs/enhancements/2023-09-01-cross-silo-error.md

 ![image](https://github.com/ray-project/rayfed/assets/26196566/77fa1bd1-dc14-4ddc-8d9e-5dbaf6942564)

 In alice, both main thread and data sending thread will raise the error, and the process will exit.
-In bob,  since it needs the input from 'alice', it will waits for 'alice' forever no matter whether 'alice' exists or not.
+In bob,  since it needs the input from 'alice', it waits for 'alice' forever no matter whether 'alice' exists or not.

 Therefore, we need a mechanism to inform the other participant when the DAG execution raises error.